How Kizaki Works

 - deployment configuration

-Kizaki deliberately pulls those closer together.
-It does not remove application code, but it does try to remove the glue code that usually sits between core systems.
+Kizaki pulls those concerns together.
+It does not remove application code, but it removes the glue code that sits between core systems.
+The schema becomes the shared source of truth, and the compiler ensures that the database shape, the policy rules, the TypeScript types, and the client API all agree.

 The Practical Consequence